 - training staff in security principles and procedures.

-If you are in the Warwickshire area please do contact us and we would be happy to help with data security issues.
+If you are in the Leicestershire area please do contact us and we would be happy to help with data security issues.